 An Oven Controlled Crystal Oscillator (OCXO) is a crystal oscillator that holds the crystal and other oscillator components at one specific temperature while the ambient temperature changes to achieve a very tight frequency stability beyond that of a TCXO (5x-10x better).
-The components are encapsulated inside an ‘oven’ that operates at a temperature that corresponds with a crystal’s turnover point.
+The components are encapsulated inside an ‘oven’ that operates at a temperature that corresponds with a crystal’s upper turnover point.
 The turnover temperature must be higher than the upper limit of the ambient temperature range to be able to control the oven.
-The benefit of holding the crystal at the turnover temperature is that the slope of the frequency vs. temperature curve is zero and small amounts of temperature variation has very little impacts on the frequency.
-(Figure 1)
+The benefit of holding the crystal at the turnover temperature is that the slope of the frequency versus temperature curve is near zero and small amounts of temperature variation have very little impact on the frequency.
+For the remaining frequency versus temperature variation, our TM200 uses correction algorithms can be used to further stabilize the output frequency.

 The construction of an OCXO requires a crystal oscillator, temperature sensor (typically a thermistor), heating element, and an oven control circuit that provides the closed-loop feedback to control the thermal characteristics of the oven module.
-(Figure 2) Form factors of OCXO range from 52x52mm down to the newer 9x7mm depending on the stability requirements of the intended application.
+Form factors of OCXO range from 52x52mm down to 5x7mm depending on the stability requirements of the intended application.

 Thermal Management IC